 Who is the owner of Goldman Sachs?

-Founded by German immigrant Marcus Goldman in 1869, the bank had humble beginnings in a one-room basement office next to a coal chute.
+Goldman Sachs (GS 0.73%) was founded by German immigrant Marcus Goldman in 1869.
+The bank had humble beginnings in a one-room basement office next to a coal chute.
 It grew steadily through the decades and took its first steps into the initial public offering (IPO) market in 1906 for the iconic Sears, Roebuck, & Co.
 The bank gets credit for being among the first institutions to focus on price-to-earnings (P/E) ratios rather than book values to value companies.

 In addition to its financial clout, Goldman has become politically powerful over the last few years, with several key executives serving in the federal government:

-• Robert Rubin worked as Treasury secretary for former President Bill Clinton.
+- Robert Rubin worked as the Treasury Secretary for former President Bill Clinton.

-• Steve Mnuchin held the top Treasury Department job under former President Donald Trump.
+- Steve Mnuchin held the top Treasury Department job under President Donald Trump in his first term.

 Largest shareholders